daguenther/Z2A/Resources/Coding.md

 ## PyCharm (C1, I2, U2)

-PyCharm is a highly praised Python Integrated Devleopment Environment (IDE).
+PyCharm is a highly praised Python Integrated Development Environment (IDE).
 It has a open source community edition (with less features), that allows students to write Python code and run it.
 It can also integrate with Git to allow for a whole class to work on a single project.

 * [Website](https://www.jetbrains.com/pycharm/)